Information Current for 2018

 - Ensure you have an account on my.scouting.org, if not, you will need to create one.

 - Click the “Menu” button in the upper left corner and select “Legacy Web Tools”.
 Under “Legacy Web Tools” you will find “Internet Recharter”.

-- If this is your first time accessing the Internet Recharter system this year, you will select that you are a “First Time User”.
-When you return in the following weeks, you will select that you are a “Returning User”.
+- If this is your first time accessing the Internet Recharter system this year, you will select that you are a “Register/First Time User”.
+When you return in the following weeks, you will select “Log-In ”.
 Since your unit’s recharter code changes each year, you are considered a “First Time User” when you first access the system in 2018.

 - Enter the Access Code provided to you in your recharter packet.
 If you do not have this code, please contact the District Commissioner here.

 - Select whether you are with a Troop, Pack, Crew or Team and enter the Unit Number.

 - Click on the link to Load Council Unit Information, which will bring up the unit records currently on file with the Heart of Virginia.
 Print this roster but do not submit.
 At this point there are a number of steps you will need to take to prepare your recharter for submission.
 Likely this will require working with your unit leaders and scout parents, so plan time for this at your next unit function.

 - Compare your roster to council’s roster and make a list of the names that are missing from council’s records and will be new to your scouting unit.

 - Determine if the missing names are ones that applications have been turned in for, but are not showing on the roster.
 This means that they are paid up for the current year and you will need to pay for only 2018.
 Any new names to be added will need to pay a prorated fee for the rest of 2018 year as well as the full fee for 2019.
 Note: All applications should be turned in immediately and recharters refreshed to update.
 Any applications turned in with recharter will not be processed until January or after and will not count for this year.